Wind Turbine Composites Market Worth $17.74 Billion By 2030 - Exclusive Report By The Insight Partners

-(MENAFN- GlobeNewsWire - Nasdaq) Pune, India, Oct.
-04, 2023 (GLOBE NEWSWIRE) -- According to our new research study,“Wind Turbine Composites Market Size, Share, Growth Factors, Opportunity and Forecast to 2030 – COVID-19 Impact and Global Analysis – by Fiber Type, Resin Type, Technology, Application, and Geography,” the wind turbine composites market was valued at US$ 7.78 Billion in 2022 and is projected to reach US$ 17.74 Billion by 2030; it is expected to record a CAGR of 10.9% from 2022 to 2030.
+(MENAFN- Investor Ideas) According to our new research study, "Wind Turbine Composites Market Size, Share, Growth Factors, Opportunity and Forecast to 2030 - COVID-19 Impact and Global Analysis - by Fiber Type, Resin Type, Technology, Application, and Geography," the wind turbine composites market was valued at US$ 7.78 Billion in 2022 and is projected to reach US$ 17.74 Billion by 2030; it is expected to record a CAGR of 10.9% from 2022 to 2030.
 The projected growth of the market is attributed to increasing demand for wind energy.

 Get Sample PDF: